pranigopu/pranigopu.github.io/docs/effectiveness/everyday-effectiveness.md

 # Reducing to simplicity
 ## Principle

-Life is complex, living is a complex goal.
-Thus, simplification is vital.
-To do this task well, break the goals of life down to _simple units of complexity_.
+Break goals down to _simple units of complexity_.

 ## Explanation